itihon/itihon.dev.to/blog-posts/detecting-size-and-position-change-of-a-dom-element/index.md

 **See [Position observer](https://itihon.github.io/position-observer/) demo.**

-In this article I want to describe some caveats discovered while experimenting with `IntersectionObserver`, when you shouldn't rely on `intersectionRect` and `visualViewport` size, and consider an alternative way when you can do without observing element's position change.
+In this article I want to describe some pitfalls discovered while experimenting with `IntersectionObserver`, when you shouldn't rely on `intersectionRect` and `visualViewport` size, and consider an alternative way when you can do without observing element's position change.

 ## What for?